 Ken’s work includes the Calgary Board of Education (1970-1983), Co-founder of the Calgary Council of Advanced Technology, Co-founder of the Calgary Crisis Centre & Vice-chairman of A.A.D.A.C, author of the national training manual on addictions prevention for Canadian Health & Welfare, Alberta Commission on Tolerance and Understanding and the Nunavik Education Task Force.

-Elizabeth also been providing research, evaluation and strategic support to the non-profit and public sectors in Calgary and other regions for over 20 years, and has a particular interest in supporting adaptive learning in complex and emergent initiatives.
+Elizabeth also been providing research, evaluation, and strategic support to the non-profit and public sectors in Calgary and other regions for over 20 years and has a particular interest in supporting adaptive learning in complex and emergent initiatives.

 Human Venture Associates

 Associates support the growth and development of the Human Venture learning communities, extend the work and structure it so that it carries on beyond our lifetimes.
 HV Associates are alumni of Human Venture programming, and represent diverse fields of endeavour including education, agriculture, engineering, energy, business, and the public and non-governmental sectors.
 Each year, the Human Venture Institute confirms interest and accepts new and returning HV Associates.